 Are You Having A Midlife Crisis?

-If you are looking back on your life so far and have the feeling that you have not achieved the material and social rewards that you expected, then you may suffer some of the following symptoms.
+If you are looking back on your life so far and feel that you have not achieved the material and social rewards you expected, you may suffer some of the following symptoms.

 Signs Of A Midlife Crisis: